neurosity/neurosity-sdk-js/docs/tutorials/your-first-web-app.md

     setIsLoggingIn(false);
   }
-}, [email, password, notion, user, setUser, setError]);
+}, [email, password, neurosity, user, setUser, setError]);
 ```

-You can think of `user` as the object that holds the auth user session set by the Notion API.
-So we are only calling our `login()` function if there is no auth session, we have a Notion instance in the state, and the user has submitted an email and password.
+You can think of `user` as the object that holds the auth user session set by the Neurosity SDK.
+So we are only calling our `login()` function if there is no auth session, we have a Neurosity instance in the state, and the user has submitted an email and password.

-Very soon you'll find out how we'll receive the props: `notion, user, setUser, setDeviceId`.
+Very soon you'll find out how we'll receive the props: `neurosity, user, setUser, setDeviceId`.
 But before we do that, let's go back to our `App.js` and start putting it all together.

 ## ⚙️ App State